asterisk/documentation/README.md

 ## Build and Push

 Now comes the easy part.
 To build the entire site and push it to your `local-docs-bare` repo, just run `make PUSH=yes`.
 When that's done, you can go to your `local-docs` repo, do a `git pull` and the documentation will magically appear.
-Just point your browser to whatever URL you set up your web serve with and you should be good to go.
+Just point your browser to whatever URL you set up your web server with and you should be good to go.

 ## The Build Process